-Commisioned by the Brooklands driver John Cobb, and designed by Reid Railton, the car was built by Thomson and Taylor at their engineering works within the Brooklands site.
+Commisioned by the Brooklands driver John Cobb, and designed by Reid Railton, the car was built by Thomson and Taylor at their engineering works within the Brooklands Track.
 The car was completed in 1933 and first appeared in a race at Brooklands in August of that year.

 In 1951 the car was sold to the GQ Parachute Company of Woking.
 GQ had the car modified and fitted with test equipment capable of deploying an aircraft braking parachute at high speed, and then retracting the parachute when the speed had dropped to about 30 knots.
 These experimental trials were carried out on Dunsfold airfield and proved to be most successful.